sc0v0ne/LearnAI/time_series/fft.md

   - scipy.fft vs numpy.fft

 - The Fourier Transform
-  - When to use the Fourier Transform?
+  - When to use the Fourier Transform
   - Time Domain vs Frequency Domain
   - Types of Fourier Transforms